Brainketunze/restful-courses/planning/development-strategy.md

 **As a site visitor, I want to see all courses list on the terminal or localhost so that I can examine the list.**

-This user story has been developed through a branch called 'read'.
+This user story has been developed through a branch called `get-all`.

 > Assign to _Krystyna & Liubov_